teociaps/SwaggerUI.Themes/src/AspNetCore.SwaggerUI.Themes/README.md

 ## Available Themes

-There are a few styles available for your Swagger UI:
+There are a few styles available for your Swagger UI.

-### Defaults
+### Defaults:

-#### Dark
+### • Dark
-Offers a simple dark-themed interface, maintaining the classic Swagger UI layout;
+Offers a simple dark-themed interface, maintaining the classic Swagger UI layout.

 ![dark style example image](/samples/screenshots/default-dark.png)